Last Updated on November 12, 2025

 The Cherry on Top – Dessert

-Once you’ve conquered the apps and the turkey, it’s probably time for a nap before hitting your final food dish of the day – dessert.
+Once you’ve conquered the apps, the sides, and the turkey, it’s probably time for a nap before hitting your final food dish of the day – dessert.
 Now, this can take you down many paths from sweet to sour, hot to cold, and everywhere in between.
 Let’s give you a few to consider:

 • Apple Pie